magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/domains.md

 {% assign feature = "White labeling" %}{% include templates/pe-feature-banner.md %}
 {% endif %}

-Learn how to customize ThingsBoard login page and user interface, configure your company or product logo, and adjust the color scheme, navigate to the [White labeling](/docs/{{docsPrefix}}user-guide/white-labeling/){:target="_blank"} section.
+Learn how to customize IoT Hub login page and user interface, configure your company or product logo, and adjust the color scheme, navigate to the [White labeling](/docs/{{docsPrefix}}user-guide/white-labeling/){:target="_blank"} section.